A ScoreBridge licence can only be issued for a new computer or a

 You can then install the software from the USB memory stick in the required computer.

-therefore we are now unable to provide upgrades to XP or Vista.
+We are now unable to provide upgrades to XP or Vista as they do not support latest version.

 Web server security updates meant we have had to update our software so ScoreBridge can communicate